Samir-Kesare/OpsTree-Documentation-/Application_CI/Implementation/DSL_Pipeline_via_tf_module/Wrapper_Code/Dev_Env/PostgreSQL.md

 </details>

-**This Jenkins pipeline automates the deployment of a Redis infrastructure using Terraform module and Wrapper code.
+**This Jenkins pipeline automates the deployment of a Postgres infrastructure using Terraform module and Wrapper code.
 It's configured to perform the following actions:**

 ### Terraform Deployment Pipeline Overview